Relocation Cover Letter: Tips from Cover Letter Proofreader

 The first option works best when the company attracts talents countrywide and relocating candidates there is quite routine.
 In this case, you can end an introductory paragraph with ‘I am willing to relocate for the job at your earliest convenience'.

-However, if you need to explain the relocation in further detail, it’s better to do so in the closing paragraph.
+However, if you need to explain the relocation in further detail, it's better to do so in the closing paragraph.
 This approach is better for companies that typically hire local candidates.
-Moreover, it allows you to focus on job and qualifications themselves at the top of the letter and therefore give an employer more chances to fall in like with you.
+Moreover, it allows you to focus on the job and qualifications at the top of the letter and, therefore, gives the target company more chances to fall in love with you.

 Addressing the relocation issue: tips from professional writers